stijndebeer/NNCV_0941451/Final assignment/README-Slurm.md

 srun apptainer exec --nv --env-file .env container.sif /bin/bash main.sh
 ```

+Here you can make changes to the requested hardware for your run.
+On the [website](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+partitions+and+accounting) of SURF, you can find how many credits each partition will cost you per allocation.
+Make sure you request enough time for the script to finish, as SLURM will force your script to stop after the specified time has passed.
+However, don't set the time limit too high, as longer script will take longer to schedule.

 `main.sh`

 This script contains the commands to execute inside the container.
 It: